harvard-edge/MAVBench/README.md

 - use rolaunch to interact with the individual applications that is roslaunch $pkg_name $application.launch:

-  exampe: roslaunch package_delivery scanning.launch
+  example: roslaunch package_delivery scanning.launch
-- Note: all our applications require a set of (what we call) pre-mission steps to prime them. pre_mission.sh to send commands.
+- Note: all our applications require a set of (what we call) pre-mission steps to prime them.
+We have provided a pre_mission-cmd.sh for each application, so to run an application with pre-mission commands use:

-Internal developer Notes: 'c' needs to be pressed always after everything is loaded, so e.g. if it takes a long time for the object detection to get loaded, c needs to be pressed according.
+./MAVbench_base/src/mav-bench-apps/$application_name/pre_mission_cmds.sh | roslaunch $pkg_name $application.launch

-#### Running Notes :
+#### Running Notes:
 - If the user has manually built our ROS packages, they need to set all the variabiles in teh companion_setup_env_var.sh accordingly.

-## Host Computer
+- For internal developer Notes: 'c' needs to be pressed always after everything is loaded, so e.g. if it takes a long time for the object detection to get loaded, c needs to be pressed according.-

-Some introduction
+## Host Computer (Responsible for running the drone/environment simualtors + autopilot subsystem)

 ### System Requirements
 **Hardware**:
 + A system with powerfull CPU + GPU (Our tested setup uses an Intel Core i7 CPU and a high-end NVIDIA GTX 1080 Ti GPU).